Entanglement Entropy in Jammed CFTs: Numerical Construction of RN Boundary Black Holes

 Furthermore regularity of the Euclidean solution at the horizon requires

 and regularity at the rotation axis requires

 Finally, our choice of reference metric, $\bar{g}_{AB}$ is (\ref{eq:ansatz}) with

 To find solutions, we use a Newton-Raphson relaxation algorithm using pseudospectral collocation on a Chebyshev grid.
-In $d=4$ and $d=5$, we found $\xi^2 \sim 10^{-13}$ for all solutions below.
-In $d=6$, the numerics are slightly more unstable, needing more grid points.
-For the largest grids we used, $81\times81$, we found $\xi^2 \sim 10^{-6}$.
+In $d=5$, we found $\xi^2 \sim 10^{-13}$ for all solutions below.
+In $d= 4$ and $6$, the numerics are slightly more unstable, and more grid points were necessary.
+For the largest grids we used, $81\times81$ in $d=6$ we found $\xi^2\sim 10^{-10}$ in $d=4$ and $\xi^2 \sim 10^{-6}$ in $d=6$.
+Plots of convergence for two characteristic choices of $R_-$ are shown in figure \ref{fig:convergence}.
 In fig. \ref{fig:embeddings}, we plot the droplet horizons of our solutions by embedding them in the metric $ds^2 = \frac{l^2}{z^2}(dz^2 + dR^2 +R^2d\Omega_{d-2}^2)$.
 In four dimensions, for $R_-=R_+$, the geometry on the horizon exactly matches the surface $R^2+z^2 = R_+^2$.
 Importantly, this is a minimal surface in pure AdS, as we will discuss below.
 In higher dimensions, the horizon approaches this surface, but sufficiently close to extremality, the horizon can no longer be isometrically embedded.
 The largest $R_-$ we plot is approximately this critical value.